UntimelyCreation/monkey-rust/README.md

 I chose Rust instead of Go mainly for practice, and also to avoid copy-pasting the code directly from the book.
 Rust also seems better suited for this kind of low-level work.

 I try to stay as close as possible to Thorsten's Go implementation for now as I'm still learning.
-I intend to refactor the code into more idiomatic Rust and add additional features later on.
+I intend to add additional features later on.

 ## Usage